 - Bachelor of Science in Nursing (BSN) degree from an accredited institution

 - Valid Pennsylvania RN licensure prior to hire date

-- Willingness to participate in learning seminars over the twelve month program
+- Willingness to participate in learning seminars over the 12-month program

 Postings for nursing positions are available under job opportunities.
 Please note that there is not a separate application for the Nurse Residency Program.

 The Nurse Residency at Penn Medicine Program is available at the following Penn Medicine locations: